Chapman808/JS-Minesweeper/README.md

 The classi Minesweeper game, written in client-side JS.

-Check out the demo at the following URL or download the application locally:
+Check out the demo at the following URL or download the application locally and open index.html in a browser:

 http://34.212.179.48/